henderiw/techdocs/docs/react/effects.md

 ## how

 useEffect hook
-- 1st argument: function taht should be executed AFTER every component evaluation IF the specified dependencies changed
+- 1st argument: function that should be executed AFTER every component evaluation IF the specified dependencies changed
   - at startup this fn will run
   - after they run when dependencie change
 - 2nd argument: dependencies as an array